 - Vitamin D is essential for our minds.
 Our bodies can produce enough of this when exposed to enough sunlight.
 But due to pollution, sunscreen and other modern issues, many of us are left deficient.
 Those with mood disorders are also more likely to suffer from a shortage of this crucial vitamin.
 Studies have shown that supplementing with a high-quality vitamin D product significantly decreases depressive symptoms.

-- Probiotic treatments are proven to reduce depressive symptoms in those with mild to moderate depression.
+- Probiotics are proven to reduce depressive symptoms in those with mild to moderate depression.
 This makes sense given that our gut is our second brain: mental health conditions and dysfunction in the gut microbiome are linked.

 Will supplements cure my depression?